 Lacking a standing army during the 17th century the Fante organized military groups called ‘Asafo’, the name is derived from ‘sa’ meaning war, and ‘fo’ meaning people.

 During this colonization period, the ‘Asafo’ people began adopting European and British military practices such as naming and numbering their states and companies.

 The earliest flags may have been painted or drawn on raffia cloth but, as is the case today most flags were made of appliquéd trade cloth.

-The marking of a special occasions or the installation of a new ‘Asafo’ chief (Supi) are the main motivations for the creation of a new flag.
+The marking of special occasions or the installation of a new ‘Asafo’ chief (Supi) is the main motivation for the creation of a new flag.

-These flags are displayed at different social events including annual festivals, ceremonies and funerals.
-Simple imagery that is always unique would either depict an historical event, identify the company with an animal, image of power or depict a confrontational proverb to threaten other rival companies.
+These flags are displayed at different social events including annual festivals, ceremonies, and funerals.
+Simple imagery that is always unique would either depict a historical event, identify the company with an animal, an image of power or depict a confrontational proverb to threaten other rival companies.

 Many carried the Union Jack until Ghana claimed independence in 1957.